Interstate 29 in North Dakota: Fargo to Grand Forks

-I-29 has a speed limit of 65 mph between exits 60 and 62, and a speed limit of 55 mph for the next six exits in Fargo, including interchanges with I-94 and US 10 which connect Fargo with Bismarck (North Dakota's state capital) to the west and Minneapolis to the east.
+I-29 has a speed limit of 65 mph between exits 60 and 62, and a speed limit of 55 mph for the next six exits in Fargo, including interchanges with I-94/US 52, and US 10 which connect Fargo with Bismarck (North Dakota's state capital) to the west and Minneapolis to the east.
 A flyover ramp runs from southbound I-29 to eastbound I-94.
-There is also an exit that serves Hector International Airport, and farther north an exit that indirectly serves Fargo via County Road 22 (CR 22) and mainly serves Harwood.
+There is also an exit that serves Hector International Airport.
+Following this exit, the speed limit increases to 65 mph at mile 68, and then increases to 80 mph.
+There is an exit farther north that indirectly serves Fargo via County Road 22 (CR 22) and mainly serves Harwood.

 North of Fargo and Harwood, with a speed limit of 80 mph, the route runs close to the old road of U.S. 81 and comes close to the communities of Argusville, Gardner, Grandin, Hillsboro, Buxton, Reynolds and Thompson.
 There are exits roughly every 6 mi until the route enters Hillsboro.
 I-29 has one exit south of the city serving its municipal airport and one exit serving the city itself.
 Going through Hillsboro is ND 200, a major thoroughfare across central North Dakota, which meets I-29 north of Hillsboro.
 There are three more exits between Hillsboro and Grand Forks, including one serving Thompson, the southernmost suburb of Grand Forks.